Planned Parenthood opens L.A.-area clinic days after Colorado attack

 The latest clinic will also begin offering medications aimed at lowering HIV infections, a service of special importance to West Hollywood's large gay community.

-Many of the same services, including abortion, are provided at the 23 health clinics Planned Parenthood operates in Colorado, including one stormed by a gunman in Colorado Springs last Friday in a five-hour siege in which three people died and nine others were wounded.
+Many of the same services, including abortion, are provided at the 23 health clinics Planned Parenthood operates in Colorado, including one stormed by a gunman in Colorado Springs last Friday in a five-hour siege in which three people were killed and nine were wounded.

-Authorities have declined to say publicly whether the suspect, who has been arrested and charged with multiple counts of first-degree murder and other offenses, was motivated by anti-abortion sentiments.
+Authorities have declined to say publicly whether the suspect, who has been arrested and jailed without bond on suspicion of first-degree murder, was motivated by anti-abortion sentiments.

 Planned Parenthood officials say a growing climate of rancor surrounding abortion has set the stage for such violence.